 Welcome to CRAFT

-Established in 2017 as a literary magazine for fiction, CRAFT now publishes creative nonfiction as well.
+Established in 2017 as a literary magazine for fiction, CRAFT expanded in 2020 to publish creative nonfiction as well.
 We explore how writing works, reading pieces with a focus on the elements of craft, on the art of prose.
-We feature previously unpublished creative work weekly, with occasional reprints, as well as weekly critical pieces including essays on narrative craft, interviews, book annotations, and more.
-Each published creative piece includes an author’s note and an editorial introduction that each discuss craft and stylistics in the work.
+We feature previously unpublished creative work, with occasional reprints, as well as critical pieces including craft essays and interviews.
+All published creative pieces include an author’s note and an editorial introduction that both discuss stylistics in the work.

-We do not charge fees for our fiction or creative nonfiction submissions, or for our various craft categories, and we are a paying market.
+We do not charge fees for our fiction or creative nonfiction submissions, or for our craft categories, and we are a paying market.
 Our general submissions are open year-round with no capacity limits.
 We value accessibility—keeping CRAFT free to read and free to submit to is our priority.
 We work with all writers, established as well as emerging.
-All creative work published in CRAFT comes through submission; we do not solicit fiction or CNF.
+All creative work published in CRAFT comes through submission; we do not solicit fiction or creative nonfiction.

 As a tenet of our editorial philosophy, we do not discriminate on the basis of age, ancestry, disability, family status, gender identity or expression, national origin, race, religion, sex or sexual orientation, or for any other reason.
 Additionally, we do not tolerate discrimination in the writing we consider for publication.
 Work we find discriminatory on any of the bases stated here will be declined without complete review.
 We reserve the right to refuse service to bigots—in some cases, we may ban writers from submitting work to us again.